U.S. blacklists Rosneft unit to choke off funds for Venezuela's Maduro government

 The United States has also reiterated its call to all companies in the world to cease business with the Maduro government and added that Tuesday’s step was part of a wider campaign.

+The United States has implemented a broad sanctions program against Maduro’s government and has urged the armed forces to turn against him.
+Maduro has held on to power despite the country’s economic crisis in large part because of support from the military.
+He accuses the United States of preparing an invasion.

+Venezuela’s military on Saturday held exercises that deployed civilian militia and armored vehicles in the capital Caracas and around the country, an effort by Maduro to show strength before the U.S. move to escalate sanctions.

-Reporting by Daphne Psaledakis and Humeyra Pamuk; Additional reporting by Susan Heavey; Editing by Will Dunham
+Reporting by Daphne Psaledakis and Humeyra Pamuk; Additional reporting by Susan Heavey, Brian Ellsworth and Mariana Parraga; Editing by Mary and Milliken and Will Dunham